 THE SOUND YOU EVER EXPECTED, AND BEYOND.

 We are proud to present our current flagship in digital audio reproduction.
 We believe it has the right ingredients to produce a sound that will honour it’s name.
 In the good tradition established by it’s predecessor, the Wavedream continues to push the limits of performance, design and sound quality.
-The ingredients, innovations, technology and features of the product are presented below.
+The ingredients, innovations, technology and features of the product are presented in Features.

 SOFTWARE DEFINED ARCHITECTURE